squidfunk/mkdocs-material/docs/getting-started.md

 ```

 Material will render the name of the repository next to the search bar on
-big screens and as part of the main navigation pane on smaller screen sizes.
+big screens and as part of the main navigation drawer on smaller screen sizes.
 Furthermore, if `repo_url` points to a GitHub, BitBucket or GitLab repository,
-the respective logo will be shown next to the name of the repository.
+the respective service logo will be shown next to the name of the repository.
 Additionally, for GitHub, the number of stars and forks is shown.

 !!! warning "Why is there an edit button at the top of every article?"

     If the `repo_url` is set to a GitHub or BitBucket repository, and the
-    `repo_name` is set to *GitHub* or *BitBucket* (which is the default), an
+    `repo_name` is set to *GitHub* or *BitBucket* (implied by default), an
     edit button will appear at the top of every article.
 This is the automatic
     behavior that MkDocs implements.
 See the [MkDocs documentation][15] on more
     guidance regarding the `edit_uri` attribute, which defines whether the edit